symbol/symbol-docs/source/guides/blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts.rst

 Getting into some code
 **********************

-In this example, we are going to announce a **TransferTransaction** using ``nem.xem`` instead of the native currency mosaic id.
+In this example, we are going to announce a **TransferTransaction** using |networkcurrency| instead of the native currency mosaic id.
 Once the network confirms the transaction, we will get the **block height** where the transaction has been recorded.
 With this information, we will then get the namespace-mosaic relation by looking into the block receipts’.

 1. Define the mosaic you want to send.
-Use a **linked namespace identifier** (e.g. nem.xem) instead of the mosaic identifier.
+Use a **linked namespace identifier** (e.g. |networkcurrency|) instead of the mosaic identifier.

 .. example-code::